mikewhiteman/telegram-mandarin-tutor/README.md

     tts.save("voice_message.mp3")
 ```

-Note: The easiest way to get a list of available languages is to print them with `gtts-cli --all`
+Note: The easiest way to get a list of available gTTS languages is to print them with `gtts-cli --all`